app360/app360id-android-sdk/README.md

 2. Login if you already have an account or register a new one
 3. Open your application in App360 dashboard, select Information tab
 4. All key you need will be there

-**How much does the App360ID Android SDK add to my application size?**

-The latest version of the SDK weighs less than 1MB.
-But this isn't the size which will be added to your archive when submitted to iTunes.
-Based on several tests, it should adds below 1MB depending of the size of your application.
-The bigger your app is, the less the App360ID Android SDK will have an impact on the final size.

 #Support
 Please contact [us](mailto:support@app360.vn) for general inquiries.